storypku/darknet-cpp/README.md

 ```
 make clean      # only cleans the C++ wrapper objects
-make cleanall   # also calls clean target from original Makefile
+make cleanall   # also calls the clean target from original Makefile
 ```

 ## Running provided examples